-Often during conflict, employees are allowing their emotions to override their professionalism and having a person intervene with a neutral stance can help them move past their feelings and on to solving the real problem.
+Often during the conflict, employees are allowing their emotions to override their professionalism, and having a person intervene with a neutral stance can help them move past their feelings and on to solving the real problem.
 Whatever you might think of the situation, set your own biases and opinions aside.
 Maintain an even temper, and truly listen to both employees’ sides as objectively as possible.
-If your employees suspect that you’re favoring one over the other, you’ll hit a dead end in your negotiation–or you risk intensifying the argument.
+If your employees suspect that you’re favoring one over the other, you’ll hit a dead-end in your negotiation–or you risk intensifying the argument.

 3. Listen to Both Sides